 Previews tend to be more speculative on the nature of the game, optimistically considering the opportunities the game currently has, while also underlining the current threats – and any difficulties – with the game

 A First Impressions, or Hands On, article is a bit of a vague term.
 We use it when we have been playing through a public demo, event build, or simply haven’t played a game for enough time as to form a preview or review on it.

 While this still follows the analytical style of the two, previously stated, article types, these focus more on the potential seen in the mechanics and style of the game during the author’s limited time with the game.

 The way that game development — and the industry in general — works has changed massively over the last 10 years.
 There’re more people developing games now than there ever has been, social media and globalisation has made the world smaller, and the means to fund a game have completely changed.

-Combine the above with the fact that people freely move through journalist, to blogger, to developer, to marketeer, to community and press relations.
-There is a great risk of friendships, relationships, and bias developing off the back of this.
+Combine the above with the fact that people freely move through journalist, to blogger, to developer, to marketeer, to community and press relations, or that people frequent events within the same region… There is a great risk of friendships, relationships, and such developing off the back of this.